Six goals in two games! Osimhen scores another hat-trick in Napoli friendly win | Goal.com

 Osimhen made it three for Napoli a minute after the hour-mark and he completed his hat-trick in the 65th minute.

-Algeria's Faouzi Ghoulam and Senegal's Kalidou Koulibaly were also in action alongside the 21-year-old for the Stadio San Paolo outfit.
+Algeria's Faouzi Ghoulam and Senegal's Kalidou Koulibaly were also in action for the Stadio San Paolo outfit alongside the 21-year-old.

 Following the conclusion of their pre-season camp, the former Lille talisman will be aiming to intensify his preparation for the 2020-21 Serie A season before Gattuso's side visit Parma for their opening fixture on September 20.